Topic Last Modified: 2016-05-09

 One-way hashing of safelist collection entries performs the following important functions:

-Safelist aggregation is enabled by default in Exchange 2013.
-Unlike in Exchange Server 2007, you don't need to manually run the Update-SafeList cmdlet to hash and write the safelist collection data to Active Directory.
-In Exchange 2013, the safelist collection data is written to Active Directory by the Junk Email Options mailbox assistant.
+Safelist aggregation is enabled by default.
+The safelist collection data is written to Active Directory by the Junk Email Options mailbox assistant.
+Unlike previous versions of Exchange, you don't need to manually run the Update-SafeList cmdlet to hash and write the safelist collection data to Active Directory.

-You can still manually run safelist aggregation by using the UpdateSafelist cmdlet.
-However, you need to be mindful of the network and replication traffic that may be generated when you run this command.
-Running Update-Safelist on multiple mailboxes where safelists are heavily used may generate a significant amount of traffic.
+You can still manually run safelist aggregation by using the Update-Safelist cmdlet.
+However, you need to be aware of the replication traffic that might be generated when you run this command.
+Running Update-Safelist on multiple mailboxes where safelists are heavily used might generate a significant amount of network traffic.
 We recommend that if you run the command on multiple mailboxes, you should run the command during off-peak, non-business hours.